impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 buzz
 ```

-They print on separate lines this time, because now we're iterating over them with the `for` loop instead of printing them all at once via `$@`.
+They print on separate lines this time, because now we're iterating over them with the `for` loop and making a separate call to `echo` for each arg, instead of printing them all at once via `$@`.

 And finally, testing whether we can eliminate `in "$@"`: